ohler55/ox/README.md

  - The Ox SAX parser now supports strings as input directly without and IO wrapper.

-### Release 2.2.4

- - Changed the code to allow compilation on older compilers.
-No change in functionality otherwise.

 ## Description

 Optimized XML (Ox), as the name implies was written to provide speed optimized